San Diego Business and Employment-Based Immigration Lawyers

 EB-5: The Million-Dollar Investment Permanent Residence Program

 If you are a foreign national who actively invests in a United States commercial enterprise you may be able to obtain permanent residency under the EB-5 visa category.
 The EB-5 visa is commonly called the million-dollar visa because generally, to qualify, you must be able to invest at least one million dollars and create 10 full-time jobs in the United States.
 However there are some exceptions.
-In “targeted employment areas,” which are generally rural areas or areas of high unemployment, the investment must be at least half a million dollars.
+In “targeted employment areas,” which are generally rural areas or areas of high unemployment, the investment must be at least $900,000.

 The EB-5 visa category allows for a two-year conditional residency for the investor, at which time, the immigrant can petition to remove the condition and become a permanent resident.
 In addition to the investor, the spouse and unmarried children may apply for derivative visas as well.
 If you are interested in pursuing this visa option, our lawyers can guide you through the process efficiently and effectively.